For the average homeowner, using a chainsaw isn't part of routine yard maintenance.

 Electric chain saws are either corded or cordless:

 Although not as powerful as gas chain saws, corded electric models can cut bigger and harder logs than their cordless counterparts.
 They're ideal for slicing branches and small trees close to the ground.

 Powered by extension cords, you'll need to be within 100 feet of a power source to operate one.

-If you don't want to be like a dog on a leash, cut the cord and get a cordless chainsaw instead.
+If you don't want to feel like you're on a restricted island, cut the cord and try a cordless chainsaw instead.
 They are perfect for small jobs such as cutting branches and trimming limbs.

 Cordless chainsaws are powered by rechargeable batteries that will give you about an hour of cutting time.
 Being battery-powered, these are the least powerful chainsaws, so if you need to cut bigger trees, look for something more powerful.